itzg/docker-minecraft-server/README.md

 To install all of the server content (jars, mods, plugins, configs, etc) from a zip file, such as a CurseForge modpack that is missing a server start script, then set `GENERIC_PACK` to the container path of the zip file.
 That, combined with `TYPE`, allows for custom content along with container managed server download and install.

+If multiple generic packs need to be applied together, set `GENERIC_PACKS` instead, with a comma separated list of zip file paths and/or URLs to zip files.

 ### Mod/Plugin URL Listing File

 As an alternative to `MODS`, the variable `MODS_FILE` can be set with the path to a text file listing a mod/plugin URL on each line.
 For example, the following